MayukhSobo/MapReduce-buildSystem/README.md

 # MapReduce-buildSystem
 This is a convention hadoop map reduce build system on wordcount problem on a configured hadoop cluster

-I used a CloudXLab 5 node real cluster to buils this code.
+I used a CloudXLab 5 node real cluster to build this code.
 My username was `mayukhpay9761` and my `HADOOP_HOME` is at `/user/mayukhpay9761/`

 All the commands are executed while I am inside the actual project directory.